C++ Fundamentals

 4.4.
 Constant Expression

-• Constant expressions is an expressions whose values can be fully determined at compile time.
+• Constant expressions is the expressions whose values can be fully determined at compile time.

 • constexpr is used to declare compile-time constants